StetHD/tarifa-book/README.md

 tarifa is a cli on top of [cordova](http://cordova.apache.org/), it aims to simplify the cordova workflow and allowing the following features:

-* **multiple configurations** Be able to simply define a new configuration of your application.
+* **multiple configurations**: be able to simply define a new configuration of your application.

-* **integration of your www build process** Be able to intregrate your specific js/html/css or whatever build process in the cordova workflow.
+* **integration of your www build process**: be able to intregrate your specific js/html/css or whatever build process in the cordova workflow.

-* **project bootstrap with an interactive questions** No need to remember all the informations needed when creating a project, tarifa asks you and validate your inputs
+* **project bootstrap with an interactive questions**: no need to remember all the informations needed when creating a project, tarifa asks you and validate your inputs

-* **deploy to hockeyapp from your terminal** No need to upload an binary file to hockeyapp, tarifa takes care of it
+* **deploy to hockeyapp from your terminal**: no need to upload an binary file to hockeyapp, tarifa takes care of it

 ## Resources